 Raw material pressures

-The large-scale roll-out of wind turbines will significantly increase the demand for raw materials, particularly metals such as copper, required to manufacture and connect them.
+The large-scale roll-out of wind turbines will significantly increase the demand for raw materials, particularly metals such as copper or certain rare eaths, required to manufacture and connect them.
 This pressure on resources is the focus of prospective research, particularly at IFPEN, which contributed to an ANR project aimed at more precisely evaluating the reliance on metals that could result from the energy transition.
 The recycling of metals and other turbine components would go some way to meeting this demand.

 Cost reduction and risk minimization

 To reduce the costs and risks associated with wind energy, modeling and forecasting tools may prove extremely useful and are the focus of research conducted at IFPEN and elsewhere.
-This research is aimed at determining the best sites for setting up wind farms, estimating the energy produced, optimizing the positioning of wind turbines on farms, predicting, in real time, prevailing wind characteristics (strength, direction) and making the best use of it, etc.
+This research is aimed at optimizing the positioning of wind turbines on farms, estimating the energy produced, predicting, in real time, prevailing wind characteristics (strength, direction) and making the best use of it, improving productivity and maintenance by detecting faults on wind turbines, etc.